apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-maven.md

-### Original solution
+### Solution used prior to v1.3.0

-> This solution attempts to use the latest-n-greatest version of DataNucleus, and was the approach used in Isis Core 1.2.0 and earlier.
+This solution attempts to use the latest-n-greatest version of DataNucleus, and was the approach used in Isis Core 1.2.0 and earlier.
 However, it has been found to be flawed if a new version of the DataNucleus enhancer was released that had an incompatibility with the version of DN referenced by the JDO ObjectStore.
->
-> Use the preferred solution, above, instead.

 The fix is to use a Maven profile.
 The following is correct as of the JDO ObjectStore v1.1.0: